Modos-Labs/Glider/README.md

 - Eink Spectra 3100 Plus: BWRY 4 color screen.
 The orange display is now possible with driver circuit changes
 - Eink Spectra 6: RYBW 4 color screen.
 Can reproduce 6 different colors by mixing colors
 - Eink Spectra 6 Plus: RYBW 4 color screen.
 Still reproduces 6 different colors.
 Allows faster refresh compared to 6 with driver circuit changes
-- Eink Gallery: CMYW 4 color screen (ACeP).
+- Eink Gallery (also known as Gallery 4000): CMYW 4 color screen (ACeP).
-- Eink Gallery Plus: CMYW 4 color screen (ACeP).
+- Eink Gallery Plus (also known as Gallery 4000): CMYW 4 color screen (ACeP).
-- Eink Gallery Palette： CMYW 4 color screen (ACeP).
+- Eink Gallery Palette (also known as Gallery Palette 4000)： CMYW 4 color screen (ACeP).
 Reproduce 7 different colors.
 - Eink Gallery 3: CMYW 4 color screen (ACeP).
-Reproduce 12 different colors, much faster than other Gallery screens at the cost of lower saturation and lower reflectivity
+Reproduce around 10 different colors, much faster than other Gallery screens at the cost of lower saturation and lower reflectivity

 There are both integrated-controller Spectra/Gallery screens and controller-less Spectra/Gallery screens.

 Additional notes regarding the multi-pigment color screens:

 - ACeP, or Advanced Color ePaper refers to the CMYW 4 color screen.
 Is not a product line on its own
 - To be honest, I don't know how many colors can be reproduced on Gallery or Gallery Plus screens based on public information.
-Eink claims 30000 or 60000 colors in their materials, but they also clarified these numbers refer to color gamut.
+The spec sheets for [AC133UT1](https://www.beck-elektronik.de/fileadmin/user_upload/Produkte/BECK_Elektronik/Displays/Downloads/EPD/E-Ink/AC133UT1_Specs.pdf?v=1662907755) suggests it might be 8 colors.
+Eink claims 32000 or 60000 colors in their materials, but they also clarified these numbers refer to color gamut.
 In other words, they represent color saturation rather than a number of different colors that can be displayed on screen.
 Dithering is heavily used to display color images on Gallery screens.
 - It's possible to achieve more colors on Gallery Palette screens.
 7 is not a physical limit.
+- The Gallery 4000 rebranding happened in [2020](https://www.linkedin.com/pulse/e-ink-gallery-4000-anna-rybalko/) however Eink never seems to use that name on their website.

 ## Design of Caster and Glider